The American put with finite-time maturity and stochastic interest rate: Introduction

 The regularity of the value function in one-dimensional optimal stopping problems is often phrased as {\em smooth-fit} and plays a major role in determining explicit solutions.
 In a Black and Scholes model with constant interest rate, smooth-fit for American options with finite-time maturity is understood as continuous differentiability of the value function with respect to the stock price, for each fixed value of the time variable (see \cite{jacka1991optimal} and subsequent works).
 That is a `directional' derivative and continuity is only considered with respect to one variable.
 Sobolev space regularity is studied in \cite{jaillet1990variational} for American options on multiple assets and {\em deterministic}, time-dependent discount rate under the assumption of uniform ellipticity of the associated second order differential operator.
 By Sobolev embedding it is possible to determine continuous differentiability of the value function with respect to the initial values of all the assets but not with respect to time.
 Continuous differentiability with respect to time and stock price for the value of the American put with finite-time maturity and constant interest rate is obtained in \cite{de2018global} along with other complementary findings about continuous differentiability of the value function for a large class of optimal stopping problems.
-In this paper, we refine the arguments from \cite{de2018global} removing global integrability conditions that may not hold in our set-up.
+In this paper, we refine the arguments from \cite{de2018global} and remove global integrability conditions that may not hold in our set-up.

-The early exercise premium formula for American options was studied in great generality, in non-Markovian problems beyond the setting of the American put option by Rutkowski \cite{rutkowski1994early} with methods from martingale theory.
-The nature of the methods employed in \cite{rutkowski1994early} to derive their main results is such that the emphasis is removed from the optimal boundary, which in fact only appears in specific examples (\cite[Sec.\ 3]{rutkowski1994early}) as a time-dependent function.
+The early exercise premium formula for American options was studied in great generality, in non-Markovian problems beyond the setting of the American put option by \cite{rutkowski1994early} with methods from martingale theory.
+The nature of the methods employed in \cite{rutkowski1994early} to derive his main results is such that the emphasis is removed from the optimal boundary, which in fact only appears in specific examples (see Sec.\ 3 of that paper) as a time-dependent function.
 Here instead we derive the early exercise premium formula starting from the analysis of the optimal boundary (and its regularity) as a function of time and one stochastic factor from our two-factor model.